 Certificate in Digital Marketing

 With increasing traffic on the internet and more people being active on social media than ever, Digital Marketing has become one of the hottest topics in recent years.
 You do not really need some over-the-top technical skills for Digital Marketing.
-All you have to do is work with clients and increase their business via the use of social media, search engines, and some analytical tools.
+All you have to do is work with clients and increase their business via social media, search engines, and some analytical tools.
 Pretty much all the B2C businesses selling products or services online need a Digital Marketing Executive.

 The course will give you basic knowledge of Digital Marketing and terms like SEO, SMM, SEM, and stuff like that.
 Digital Marketing is a growing trend, so it is one of the best courses after B.Com.